itscodenation/flw2-trivia-20-21-starter/README.md

 ### Day 6: Create Components to React to a User's Input and Update Application State

-- [ ] In your App.jsx create a method function call  _onResetButtonClicked().
+- [ ] In your App.jsx create a method function call  _onNextButtonClicked().
 When this function is called it will set the current question to a new question.
  ```
-  _onResetButtonClicked(){
+  _onNextButtonClicked(){
     let randomQuestion = getRandomQuestion(this.state.questions)
     this.setState({
       currentQuestion: randomQuestion,